acgetchell/acgetchell.github.io-archive/content/2016-04-17-atom-v-clion.md

 (but see the [roadmap for 2016.2][5]).
 - The debugger skips right past my set breakpoints.

-Sadly, that last one is pretty much a dealbreaker.
+Sadly, the last two are pretty much dealbreakers.

 I've submitted a support request, and I really think that CLion 2016.2 looks very promising.